Acceis/unisec/README.md

 ## Features

+- **BiDi spoofing**
+  - Craft payloads for attack using BiDi code points (e.g. spoofing a domain name or a file name)
 - **Confusables / homoglyphs**
   - List confusables characters for a given character
   - Replace all characters from a string with random confusables